Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-This one felt “taller” and more substantial the moment we moved around on it, and my first notes were about how the support felt guided rather than simply firm.
-When I started on my side and drifted to my back, my hips didn’t feel like they slid downhill; I stayed centered and aligned.
-Carlos liked the way the surface transitioned from comfort to support without a sudden drop-off.
-Mia did well on the Luxury Firm early in the night, but by morning she wanted just a little more shoulder give than this feel delivered for her lighter frame.
-Marcus liked the stable middle but said the edge didn’t feel as locked-in as the best coil perimeters when he sat down to tie his shoes.
+This mattress felt tall and substantial the moment we moved around on it.
+The support came through as guided rather than simply firm: when I started on my side and drifted onto my back, my hips stayed centered instead of sliding downhill.
+Carlos liked how the surface transitioned from comfort to support without a sudden drop-off.
+Mia did well early in the night, but by morning she wanted a touch more shoulder give than Luxury Firm delivered for her lighter frame.
+Marcus liked the stable middle but said the edge felt less locked-in than the strongest coil perimeters during daily sit tests.

 What we liked: